Ratio of Debt-to-Income

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, use this Mortgage Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our Mortgage Loan Pre-Qualification Calculator.

 Guidelines Only

 Remember these are only guidelines.
-We'd be happy to pre-qualify you to help you determine how large a mortgage loan you can afford.
+We'd be happy to help you pre-qualify to help you determine how large a mortgage you can afford.

 Got a Question?